 The ashes are then typically returned to the family in an urn, and they may choose to scatter the ashes or keep them in a special place as a memorial.

 Direct cremation is often chosen by those who prefer a simple and private farewell for their loved one or for financial reasons, as it can be a more affordable option than a traditional funeral service.
+The average cost of a cremation without a ceremony or service is $3,513 according to Gathered Here.

 The Australian Funeral Directors Association (AFDA) says 161,300 funerals are conducted in Australia each year, 72 percent of which are cremations.
 Funeral service providers have also reported a popularisation of ‘no service’ or direct cremation, largely due to the impacts of COVID-19.

 Many people do not want a ceremony for themselves after they pass away.
-According to the 2021 Australian Funeral Industry report, 2 in 5 responders want tehri ashes to be scattered without a ceremony.
+According to the 2021 Australian Funeral Industry report, 2 in 5 responders want their ashes to be scattered without a ceremony.

 Memorial service.